Supported calendar systems

 Configuring the settings outlined in this guide will provide users with a more personalized and streamlined scheduling experience.
-Note, these steps are optional, but are recommended for a more seamless Robin experience.
+Note that these steps are optional but are recommended for a more seamless Robin experience.

 Below are the additional features users will be able to enjoy if configured correctly:

 - Users will see all of their upcoming events under the schedule view tab.

 - Users will be able to preview co-workers' availability before creating events to help choose the best time for all attendees.